How To Contribute

 Cilium Feature Proposals

 Before you start working on a significant code change, it’s a good idea to make sure that your approach is likely to be accepted.
-The best way to do this is to create a Cilium issue of type “Feature Request” in GitHub where you describe your plans.
+The best way to do this is to create a Cilium issue of type “Feature Request” on GitHub where you describe your plans.

 For longer proposals, you might like to include a link to an external doc (e.g. a Google doc) where it’s easier for reviewers to make comments and suggestions in-line.
 The GitHub feature request template includes a link to the Cilium Feature Proposal template which you are welcome to use to help structure your proposal.
 Please make a copy of that template, fill it in with your ideas, and ensure it’s publicly visible, before adding the link into the GitHub issue.